Dexsam07/LEGEND-MD/README.md

 ## License

-For MH LEGEND SHYAM use only.
+For 🇮🇳 LEGEND SHYAM use only.